jjdblast/bigdata-pipeline_wiki/Docker-Spark-Cluster.md

 ```
 http://<spark-master-ip>:36060
 ```
-* There should be lots of Workers!!

-## Let's Have Fun!
+## Let's Have Fun With All These Workers!